artiom-gesp/42_projects/fillit/README.md

 Fillit project is inspired by the famous game Tetris !

 The goal here is to assemble the smallest possible square given a certain amount of tetrominoes.
-The square thus assembled shall be outputed on the standart input as fast as possible.
+The square thus assembled shall be outputted on the standard output as fast as possible.

 For example, this :
 ```